 In 1940 Walter

-1941, while on leave, he met my mother at a swimming pool in
+the summer of 1941 he met my mother at a swimming pool in

-the South.
+south.
+Soon my mother followed him to his army base.
 When my father moved to another base before going

-pregnant mother returned to Cleveland to live with Esther
+overseas, my now-pregnant mother returned to Cleveland to live with Esther

 mother and her little girl (me) living with them.

-After my father returned from the war
+When my father returned from the war

 moved to our own home on